KDE/audex/README.md

 Audex
 =====

 ** WARNING!
-This is a not yet runnable and highly experimental branch with complete new ripping technologies. **
+This is a not yet runnable and highly experimental branch with complete new ripping technologies and code from my prototype applications.
+Within the next weeks I'm going to integrate them into Audex. **

 Audex is an audio grabber tool for CD-ROM drives built with KDE Frameworks.